fonil/.github/profile/README.md

 # About <fonil>

-[fonil](http://fonil.dev) is a small group of developers who crafts web applications, open-source packages and/or libraries in the PHP ecosystem.
+[fonil](http://fonil.dev) is an annonymous entity which creates web applications, open-source packages and/or libraries in the PHP ecosystem.

 We have craft some products: